 Components of this layer are the electronic hardware devices; media, and other connectors such as NIC, cable, and connector that send and carry the signals.
 Hardware components such as NIC, interfaces and connectors, cable materials, and cable designs are all specified in standards associated with the physical layer.
-Physical layer deals with all the above physical components of the network.
-For example, the network cable, the female adapter of your NIC and the network interface card of a computer is a part of the physical layer.
-So, let’s go take a look into what all basic things physical layer does and what protocols are run at the physical layer.
+The physical layer deals with all the above physical components of the network.
+For example, the network cable, the female adapter of your NIC, and the network interface card of a computer is a part of the physical layer.
+So, let’s go take a look into all the basic things the physical layer does and what protocols are run at the physical layer.

 Delivery of Packets

-The physical layer takes frames from the data link layer then converts these frames into electrical, electromagnetic; optical signals through different line coding techniques.
-Transmit these signals through wired/wireless telecommunication links (cables/antennas) to next hop.
-The physical layer delivered those signals from a cable, a wifi router or an optical fiber.
+The physical layer takes frames from the data link layer and then converts these frames into electrical, electromagnetic; and optical signals through different line coding techniques.
+Transmit these signals through wired/wireless telecommunication links (cables/antennas) to the next hop.
+The physical layer delivered those signals from a cable, a wifi router, or an optical fiber.

 Encoding is a technique of converting a stream of data bits into a predefined “code”.
 Codes are groupings of bits used to give a predictable pattern that can be recognized by both the sender and the receiver.
 In the case of networking, encoding is a pattern of voltage or current used to represent bits; the 0s and 1s.